-South Gloucestershire Adult and Children's Safeguarding boards and Safe In Your Hands are working in Partnership.
+South Gloucestershire Children's partnership and Safe In Your Hands are working in Partnership.

-Safe In Your Hands are delivering the mandatory Raising Awareness of Child Sexual Exploitation training to new and existing taxi drivers in South Gloucestershire.
+Safe In Your Hands are delivering the mandatory Raising awareness of child exploitation training to new and existing taxi drivers in South Gloucestershire.

 Safe In Your Hands have been approved by South Gloucestershire to deliver this training package.